-Working Group Name Policies and Procedures for Standards Development
+Standard for a Framework for Structuring Low Altitude Airspace for Unmanned Aerial Vehicle (UAV) Operations Working Group (LAAUAV WG)Policies and Procedures for Standards Development

 1.0 Introduction

 Clause 1.0 through 1.5 shall not be modified except as follows: Where appropriate, replace shaded italics with the name of the Working Group and the name of the Sponsor.
 If the name of the Working Group is inserted only in the title (above) and at Clause 1.3, the Working Group will add the additional sentence shown in brackets, and replace [Working Group Name] in the remainder of the document with "the Working Group" or appropriate related form.